skane88/LoadCombinations/README.md

 This package is intended to generate lists of load combinations for structural analysis.

+It is also intended to be a learning project as I have not created a significant Python package before, so use at your own risk.

-The following taxonomy is used for the arrangement of load combinations:
+The following approach is used to generate the combinations:

 1. ``Load``: The base element is a ``Load`` which corresponds to a specific load (i.e. Dead Load, or Wind Load)